voluzi/cosmopilot/docs/api/01-chainnode.md

 #### CreateValidatorConfig

-CreateValidatorConfig holds configuration for the operator to submit a create-validator transaction.
+CreateValidatorConfig holds configuration for cosmopilot to submit a create-validator transaction.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |